exakat/exakat-docs/Reference/Rules/Variables/RedeclaredStaticVariable.rst

 Redeclared Static Variable
 ++++++++++++++++++++++++++

   `Static <https://www.php.net/manual/en/language.oop5.static.php>`_ variables shall be declared only once.
 It is forbidden in PHP 8.3 and later.
+It was silently allowed in PHP 8.2 and older.

 .. code-block:: php